zdenyhraz/vscode-colorful-env/README.md

 Step 4) (optional) Install the Clang-Format extension

-Step 5) (optional) Copy the clang.format into your repository
+Step 5) (optional) Copy the .clang-format into your repository

 ## Setup - Visual Studio
 Step 1) Download Color Theme Editor for Visual Studio 2017 at